stefaniatadama/formalising-inductive-coinductive-containers/README.md

+# Formalising Inductive and Coinductive Containers
+#### Stefania Damato, Thorsten Altenkirch, Axel Ljungström

-The directory cubical/... is a copy of the cubical library containing our formalisation.
+The directory cubical/... is a copy of the [cubical library](https://github.com/agda/cubical) containing our formalisation.
 Please see cubical/Cubical/Papers/Containers.agda for the summary file of the formalisation.